 World Music \ Roots \ Folk

-The Kubasonics have enjoyed many great successes.
-In the spring of 2017 they released their newest recording, “Kubfunland.”
-Their previous four CDs have been broadcast on four continents and they’ve been featured on national CBC Radio and TV broadcasts, including a television documentary based on their original song "Giants of the Prairies."
-Their original song "Billy Mosienko" was played during the opening of Hockey Night in Canada on the 50th anniversary of Mosienko's record-breaking hat-trick.
-Other songs have been included on various compilations, most notably the song "Polka from Lviv" on Alberta: Wild Roses and Northern Lights on the Smithsonian Folkways label.
+The Kubasonics have been featured on national Radio and TV broadcasts, including a television documentary based on their original song “Giants of the Prairies.”
+Their original song “Billy Mosienko” was played during the opening of Hockey Night in Canada, while other songs are included on a variety of compilations, most notably the song “Polka from Lviv” on Alberta: Wild Roses and Northern Lights on the Smithsonian Folkways label.